CasinoLove logo

-Alex Tomic, CEO and founder of Alea Play, shared the evolution of his company.
+Alex Tomic, Founder and founder of Alea Play, shared the evolution of his company.
 Originally launched in 2012 as an online operator, Alea transitioned to a B2B game aggregator model in 2018.
 Today, it holds licenses from MGA, UKGC, and SGA, and is the leading aggregator in LATAM and Brazil.

 In addition to aggregation, Alea has developed Alea Pay to deliver payment and banking solutions to clients.
 The company now connects operators to over 15,000 games from 150+ providers through one contract and one integration.